cardan22/to-do-list/README.md

 ![Form to add a task](/assets/images/readme-images/form.png)

 ### Need help section
-* The section displays the text “need help” as a clickable element.
+* The section displays the text "need help?" as a clickable element.
 * When clicking it opens a popup window with instructions on how to use the To-do list.
 * Provides users with additional guidance and information how to use the To-do list.